vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

 ### Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh
 You can onboard Tanzu Service Mesh with or without Tanzu Mission Control.

-*If you are installing user managed packages, you will want to install them prior to onboarding your cluster in Tanzu Service Mesh or there may be issues reconciling.*
+*If you are installing user managed packages, you will want to install them prior to onboarding your cluster in Tanzu Service Mesh or there may be issues reconciling.
+Make sure to exclude the namespaces where you will be installing user-managed packages and any other namespace where you don't need istio injection by Tanzu Service Mesh.*

 ### Prerequisites